 On top of that, the Chief Constable can now call upon 161 Special Constables who contributed 41,000 hours of duty during the year – a significant increase on last year’s 31,000 hours – and 362 volunteers.

-There is also a significant amount set aside to fund the Emergency Services’ Network and for further investment in the capital strategy.
+There is also a significant amount of money set aside to fund the Emergency Services’ Network and for further investment in the capital strategy.
 So, although the Chief Constable would always want more money to invest – and who wouldn’t? – the financial situation is currently healthy.

 Finally, thank you to everyone who took part in the public consultation on fire governance as part of the process I am carrying out on behalf of the Government.